jallu220/Getting-and-Cleaning-Data/README.md

 ### Course Getting and Cleaning Data the Assignment
-Goal create one R script called run_analysis.R that is doing the following tasks:
+Goal create one R script called run_analysis.R that is doing the following tasks

 # 1) Merges the training and the test sets to create one data set.
 This is done by loading all the txt files as table, then combining them by row.